An Empirical Investigation of Reconstruction-Based Models for Seizure Prediction from ECG Signals: Materials and Methods

 The core idea of this study is based on the reconstruction error generated by models trained exclusively on normal segments of ECG signals.
 These models learn to represent the baseline patterns of the signal, capturing its inherent characteristics under typical, non-seizure conditions.
 However, during the pre-ictal phase, subtle yet significant deviations emerge in the signal's characteristics as the heart responds to physiological changes preceding a seizure event.
 These deviations, often undetectable through direct observation, lead to higher reconstruction errors when the signal is passed through models.
 This phenomenon makes reconstruction error a reliable indicator for identifying potential pre-ictal activity, serving as an indicator of imminent seizure onset.

-In order to investigate these anomalies, three reconstruction-based models were used: the LSTM Autoencoder, the Multi-Head Convolutional LSTM Autoencoder, and the Transformer-Based Anomaly Detection Model.
+In order to investigate these anomalies, three reconstruction-based models were used: the Long Short-Term Memory Autoencoder (LSTM-AE), the Multi-Head Convolutional LSTM Autoencoder (MH-C-LSTM-AE), and the Transformer-Encoder-Encoder (T-EE)-based Anomaly Detection Model.
 Each model is meticulously crafted to address distinct challenges inherent in ECG signal processing.
 These challenges include capturing long-term temporal dependencies, modeling complex spatial relationships, and identifying sequential patterns with high fidelity.
 By independently evaluating these models, the study rigorously evaluates their individual contributions to anomaly detection, providing insights into their effectiveness in advancing seizure prediction.